ece362-purdue/proton-labs/lab6-spi/README.md

 5. (3 points) What SDK function is used to set the parameters for SPI configuration, specifically the data format, CPOL/CPHA, endianness (bit order)?
 6. (2 points) What SDK function is used to send 16-bit data through a certain SPI peripheral?

+> [!IMPORTANT]
+> Show your answers for the questions asked above to your TA.
+You must have **correct** answers to earn points for this step.
+>
+> Avoid the urge to ask others (AI/LLMs are included in "others") for answers.

 ### Step 2: Bit-banging SPI with 7-segment displays

 "Bit-banging" is a technique where you manually control the GPIO pins yourself to implement SPI, rather than relying on the SPI peripheral.
 We teach you this technique because you can use bit-banging for *any* digital protocol, e.g. PWM.
 However, it is a last-resort measure when you have run out of peripherals but still have free GPIO pins to use.
 We also teach you this technique because it is a great way to understand how SPI works at a low level.